 - 4. The marking and recording of student results should be consistent, fair, accurate, equitable, reliable, and transparent, and an audit trail must be maintained. - 5.
 This Policy specifies that work should be marked anonymously wherever possible in order to provide reassurance that marking is fair.
 Similarly, decisions on progressions and awards must be made anonymously.
-The Anonymous Marking Policy can be found in Assessment Regulations for Taught Awards. - 6.
-Heads of Faculty (HoF)/Programme Directors (PD) or their nominees will assign markers and internal moderators to all summative assessments, indicating where instances of double marking are applicable. - 7.
-New members of faculty involved in the summative assessment of student work should receive a copy of this Policy, and all course information (Course Descriptors, Course Syllabus, Assessment Briefs, Assessment Criteria and Marking Schemes).
+The Anonymous Marking Policy can be found in AQF7 Part C. - 6.
+Associate Director for Teaching and Learning or their nominees will assign markers and internal moderators to all summative assessments, indicating where instances of double marking are applicable. - New members of faculty involved in the summative assessment of student work should receive a copy of this Policy, and all course information (Course Descriptors, Course Syllabus, Assessment Briefs, Assessment Criteria and Marking Schemes). - 8.
+All assessment elements must be marked, and the mark entered on to the Mark Sheet in accordance with the Categorical Marking Scheme as detailed in AQF7 Part C Assessment Regulations.
+Full account should be taken of the University's Generic Grade Criteria to help ensure accurate and consistent marking of assessments by markers and moderators.

-- 8. All assessment elements must be marked, and the mark entered on to the Mark Sheet in accordance with the Common Assessment Mark Scheme.
-Full account should be taken of the University's generic marking and classification criteria to help ensure accurate and consistent marking of assessments by markers and moderators. - 9.
-Definitions of the types of marking are listed in the Assessment Regulations for Taught Awards. - 10.
+- 9. The Categorical Marking Scheme and definitions of the types of marking can be found in AQF7 Part C Assessment Regulations. - 10.
 Once summative marking is completed, Mark Sheets are kept by Registry. - 11.
-Where markers feel that an assessment or examination script contains any inappropriate content, they should contact the HoF/PD or Registry, who will decide whether any further action needs to be taken.
+Where markers feel that an assessment or examination script contains any inappropriate content, they should contact the Associate Director for Teaching and Learning in their Faculty, who will decide whether any further action needs to be taken.